What is investment planning?

 Some common investment goals include:

-- Retirement: A long-term investment goal for many people, in addition to a pension, to maintain a certain standard of living
+- Retirement: A long-term investment goal for many people, in addition to a pension, to maintain a certain standard of living.
+We also offer dedicated retirement planning services.

 - Education: A medium-term investment for parents, future parents or grandparents, who want to minimise student debt or look at private education for their children or grandchildren

 - Improving your financial situation: A long-term goal for many investors.
-The right investment strategy can help you beat inflation and steadily grow your money over a number of years
+The right investment strategy can help you beat inflation and steadily grow your money over a number of years.
+Lifetime financial forecasting can also be helpful to realise your financial goals.

 Contact Francis Clark Financial Planning for investment planning advice